DrBoltzmann/p3_collab_compet/Report.md

 To achieve that result I used an adapted version of the [Deep Deterministic Policy Gradient](https://arxiv.org/abs/1509.02971) (DDPG) [code](https://github.com/udacity/deep-reinforcement-learning/blob/master/ddpg-pendulum/ddpg_agent.py) provided in lesson 5.
 The DDPG algorithm is similar to the [DQN](https://www.nature.com/articles/nature14236) algorithm in that there are two neural networks with identical architecture.
 But DQN can't handle continuous action spaces - which is the case here, as each of the four dimensions of the action space ranges from -1 to +1.
 The DDPG algorithm handles that by having one neural net - the actor - pick (what it believes to be) the best policy for each state and having the other neural net - the critic - evaluate those policy choices.
 That way we are able to work with continuous spaces.
 DDPG also uses replay buffer, just like DQN, but with "soft" updates - we don't outright clone one network into the other; instead we make them closer to each other at each update.
 (Though as we saw in the previous module it's possible to use soft updates with the DQN algorithm too.)

 The structure of both my neural nets (actor and critic) is the same: one input layer of size 8 (the size of the state space), two hidden layers of size 256 each, and one output layer of size 2 (the size of the action space).
 The activation function is ReLU except for the output layer, where I used tanh.
 Following a comment I saw on Student Hub I batch-normalized the output of the first hidden layer - that greatly improved the result.
-I also tweaked some of the hyperparameters (LR_ACTOR and LR_CRITIC).

 I tried other network architectures (adding and subtracting hidden layers and changing the size of each hidden layer) but they didn't improve the model.

+As for the hyperparameters, this is what got me the best results:

+BUFFER_SIZE = int(1e6)  # replay buffer size
+BATCH_SIZE = 256        # minibatch size
+GAMMA = 0.99            # discount factor
+TAU = 1e-3              # for soft update of target parameters LR_ACTOR = 2e-4         # learning rate of the actor
+LR_CRITIC = 2e-4        # learning rate of the critic
+WEIGHT_DECAY = 0        # L2 weight decay

 ### Ideas for future improvements